About Brandy Wheeler

 5. Just one thing

 After you address the big picture, narrow down just one thing you want the viewer to remember.
-Maybe it’s a signature dish, maybe it’s a staff member with a recognizable talent or a feature at your location that sets you apart.
+Maybe it’s a signature dish, maybe it’s a staff member with a recognizable talent, or a feature at your location that sets you apart.
 It’s not just a unique selling proposition.
 If that one thing is specific and uncommon it will stick in their brain after watching.
 And that’s what makes people go out of their way to find you.

 6. The face of the place

 There is just something about a face.
 We remember faces and tie them to places.
-Over the years we’ve learned the value of putting an owner or regular staff member on camera.
+Over the years, we’ve learned the value of putting an owner or regular staff member on camera.
 They don’t have to speak – although it’s great when they do.
 A smiling server bringing food to the table.
 An owner greeting guests at the door.
-A winemaker giving a behind the scenes tour or sharing a tip.
+A winemaker giving a behind-the-scenes tour or sharing a tip.
 It’s the people that make the place.
 We connect with people, not products.
 We buy from people.
 And when we see faces we recognize we often let them know.

 We hope these tips will help you create targeted marketing that works.
-If you’d like to use video to reach the traveler market we’d love to help.
+If you’d like to use video to reach the traveler market, we’d love to help.
 For information on advertising with the Traverse Traveler visitor channel please contact us and let us know more about your business.
 To see more examples of our videos subscribe to our Traverse Traveler YouTube channel.

 Two Northern Michigan Tourism Bureaus Unite for a Regional Approach to Marketing